 Funded by the County of San Diego

-Carmen Pat, AMFT
+Carmen Pat, LMFT

 Carmen joined the UPAC family in 2015.
 She has served as a staff therapist with both the CMH and MCC programs, where she has provided quality, compassionate care to people with diverse backgrounds and needs.
 Carmen has also provided education and training on topics related to mental health and culture, and engages in outreach to raise awareness of mental health needs among underserved communities.
 Carmen adopts a person-centered approach to her work and believes that healing and growth are always possible.
-As assistant program manager, Carmen brings this same ethos to her work in serving the clients and staff of MCC.
+As Program Manager, Carmen brings this same ethos to her work in serving the clients and staff of MCC.

 5348 University Avenue, Suite 108